Updated April 22, 2023

 Published May 22, 2019

-Boom – just like that, it’s the end of May.
+Boom – just like that, it’s almost the end of April.
 We know, how did that happen?
-There’s you thinking you’ve got all the time in the world to sort out that holiday and now summer is basically next week.
+There’s you thinking you’ve got all the time in the world to sort out that holiday and now summer is basically a month away.

-Don’t panic, though – the weather is already hotting up across Europe, and there are loads of cracking deals to choose from.
-So, get your booking face on – we’ve dug into our data to reveal the ten cheapest places for a quick early summer escape.
+Don’t panic, though.
+The weather is already hotting up across Europe, and there are loads of cracking deals to choose from.
+So, get your booking face on – we’ve dug into our data to reveal the ten cheapest places for a quick early summer escape in May and June.

 The Costa Brava treads the balancing act between mass appeal and unspoiled seclusion like a tightrope walker.